-Often, department stores and large retailers, such as Wal-Mart and Target, will send an individual who allegedly shoplifted from the merchant a demand letter for payment or threaten to sue the alleged shoplifter for the amount of the items stolen.
-Although these threats are usually not acted upon, it is important to hire an experienced Dallas theft attorney to advise you how to handle the matter and to defend any additionally criminal accusation that may arise from the matter.
+Often, department stores and large retailers, such as Walmart and Target, will send an individual who allegedly shoplifted from the merchant a demand letter for payment or threaten to sue the alleged shoplifter for the amount of the items stolen.
+Although these threats are usually not acted upon, it is important to hire an experienced Dallas theft attorney to advise you on how to handle the matter and to defend any additional criminal accusation that may arise from the matter.

 Texas Penal Code –Chapter 31 of the Texas Penal Code defines of the theft offenses in Texas and the penalties for committing such crimes as theft, shoplifting and auto theft.